 The United States Army is the largest national military force in the world.
 NATO is a intergovernmental military alliance between 28 member nations across North American and Europe.
 NATO and Australia have developed meaningful, practical cooperation in a great number of areas, most notably in the fight against terrorism, research and technology, and non-proliferation initiatives.

 What was needed ⋅ It is no surprise that the most challenging, most fluid, most dynamic supply chains support military forces wherever they are deployed.
-And as the nature of warfighting and peacekeeping evolved away from single-nation efforts and towards multi-national collaborations the need to have precise, real-time logistical information in the hands of military planners and logisticians has become more critical.
-At any moment there are literally tens of thousands of physical assets in motion across an operational theatre.
-Not surprisingly, the US Army, NATO and its Allies have aggressively evaluated and deployed technology to create real time reports on asset location and status to give decision-makers the information they need to successfully complete their assigned missions.
+And as the nature of warfighting and peacekeeping evolves away from single-nation efforts and towards multi-national collaborations, the need to have precise, real-time logistical information in the hands of military planners and logisticians has become more critical.
+At any moment, there are literally tens of thousands of physical assets in motion across an operational theatre.
+Not surprisingly, the US Army, NATO and its Allies have aggressively evaluated and deployed technology to create real-time reports on asset location and status to give decision-makers the information they need to successfully complete their assigned missions.

 The mission-certified success of Savi SmartChain directly led to NATO’s and the Australian Defense Force’s decisions to deploy the Savi Technology platform to track their national military assets and to facilitate seamless logistics management of assets between national forces in coordinated operations.
 With “total asset visibility” these allied forces are able to confidently plan and execute complex missions in harsh environments.